holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/12_grok_lesson_5/quiz_prep_questions.md

 1. Create a function that takes three integers as inputs and returns their sum.
 Then, call the function with the numbers 1, 6, 8 and print the result.

-2. What does the following program print out?
+2. Manually trace through the following program.
+What does it print out?
     ```python
     word = "cow"
     acc = ""